JamieMagee/jamiemagee.co.uk/content/blog/maintaining-aur-packages-with-renovate.md

 comments: true
 ---

-One of the huge advantages that Arch Linux has over other distributions, apart from being able to say “BTW I use arch”, is the Arch User Repository (AUR).
+One big advantage that Arch Linux has over other distributions, apart from being able to say “BTW I use arch”, is the Arch User Repository (AUR).
 It’s a community-driven repository with over 80,000 packages.
-If you’re looking for a package, chances are it’s in the AUR.
+If you’re looking for a package, chances are you'll find it in the AUR.

 Keeping all those packages up to date, takes a lot of manual effort by a lot of volunteers.
 People have created and used tools, like [`urlwatch`](https://github.com/thp/urlwatch) and [`aurpublish`](https://github.com/eli-schwartz/aurpublish), to let them know when upstream releases are cut and automate some parts of the process.
 I know I do.
-But I wanted to automate the entire process more.
-This is where I think [Renovate](https://github.com/renovatebot/renovate/) can help.
+But I wanted to automate the entire process.
+I think [Renovate](https://github.com/renovatebot/renovate/) can help here.

 ## Updating versions with Renovate